 If you are unsure of the due date for any material you have borrowed please check the DUE DATE sticker for the date stamp.

-If fines/bills owing exceed $15, borrowing privileges will be suspended and transcripts will be withheld until the fine/bills are below $15.00.
+If fines/bills owing exceed $15, library borrowing privileges will be suspended.

-Suspension of borrowing privileges will apply if fines/bills owing accrue to over $15.
-Repeated violation of borrowing rules may lead to suspension of privileges as well.
+Suspension of library borrowing privileges will apply if fines/bills owing accrue to over $15.
+Repeated violation of borrowing rules or library policy may lead to suspension of privileges as well.
+Fines/bills owing of $30 or more may lead to a hold on your college account, preventing registration or transcript requests.

 If an item is not returned, or is returned damaged, the borrower may be required to pay the replacement cost of the item.